scidsg/hushline/docs/1-getting-started.md

 #### Step 5: Check Your Email

 Go back to your Proton account and, if necessary, refresh your Inbox.
-You should see an email from `notifications@hushline.app appear`.
+You should see an email from `notifications@hushline.app` appear.
 Click on it, and you'll see your automatically decrypted message!
 If you go back to Hush Line and click `Inbox`, you'll see the same message, but it'll be encrypted and unreadable since your key to decrypt the message only exists on Proton.

 ![step5](https://github.com/user-attachments/assets/3a7ad652-825f-4f1d-bf3e-8175e8f96e8e)